Dev.Chan64's Blog

 Practical Understanding

-Therefore, developers should embrace the following philosophy:
+That is why developers should keep the following principle:

-Good code has the following characteristics:
+Good code has characteristics like these:

 Documentation is not just text.